joseph-grabinger/Coordinator/README.md

  - Coordination of `NavigationStack`s
  - Coordination of modal `View`s like `.sheet`s & `.fullScreenCover`s
  - URL-based Deep Linking
+ - Validity checking for deep link URLs

 ## Usage

 This package exposes three basic protocols for coordinators - `TabViewCoordinating`, `StackCoordinating` & `ModalCoordinating`.
 For the `TabView` & `NavigationStack` coordinators there is a designated `View` - `CoordinatedTabView` & `CoordinatedStack`.
 However, for the modal coordinator there is a designated `ViewModifier` - `.modalRoutes(_:)`.
 For deep linking an additional `DeepLinkHandling` protocol is exposed.
+Checking the validity of deep link URLs can be done by conforming to the `DeppLinkValidityChecking` protocol.

 ## NavigationStack Coordinator